rsdoiel/antenna/motorcycles.md

 ---

-## KTM Is Open to Partner to Stay in MotoGP, Likely It's Only Hope
+## KTM Is Open to Partner to Stay in MotoGP, Likely Its Only Hope

 date: 2025-07-30, from: Ride Apart, Electric Motorcycle News